-For example, Gyarados is double weak against Electric attacks, because both Flying and Water type are weak against Electric attacks.
-As such, Gyarados receives x1.4x1.4 = x1.96 extra damage.
+For example, Gyarados is doubly weak against Electric-type attacks, because both Flying and Water are weak against Electric-type attacks.
+As such, Gyarados receives x1.4x1.4 = x1.96 damage.

-These dual type Pokemon suffer double weakness against some move types.
-They take an extra x1.4² in damage against the these moves and can be worn down very quickly:
+These dual-type Pokemon may suffer double weakness against some attacking types.
+They take an extra x1.4² in damage against these moves and can be worn down very quickly:

 |Move Type||Doubly Weak Pokemon|

 |Rock||Charizard, Butterfree, Scyther, Articuno, Moltres, Ledian, Yanma, Delibird|